Outpatient Rehabilitation Services

 Rehabilitation for Children

 The Children's Rehabilitation Center at Lifespan offers multidisciplinary occupational and physical therapy services, audiology, speech language pathology and neurological consultation to children and adolescents who have physical, developmental, behavioral, and sensory motor challenges; have been injured; or have other medical needs.
-In addition, our centers in Providence, East Greenwich, Lincoln and Newport offer specialty services suited to a pediatric patient’s needs.
+In addition, our centers in Providence, East Greenwich, Lincoln and Central Falls offer specialty services suited to a pediatric patient’s needs.